ocf/ocfweb/ocfweb/docs/docs/services/web.md

 ## Uploading Files

-Upload files to your web space the same way you [[upload files to your OCF account|services/shell]] (typically SFTP if used remotely).
+Upload files to your web space the same way you [[upload files to your OCF account|doc services/shell]] (typically SFTP if used remotely).
 The only difference is that files for your web space are placed in your `public_html` directory.

 ## Additional details

 The web server runs Apache 2.2 with FastCGI (mod_fcgid), suEXEC, and suPHP.
-Access and error logs are accessible in `/opt/httpd` using [[SSH|shell]].
+Access and error logs are accessible in `/opt/httpd` using [[SSH|doc services/shell]].

 The web server itself runs as a dedicated user.
 If your .htaccess file is not world-readable (e.g., `chmod 644`), the web server will return the error "401 Forbidden".